 Internship Agreement – Some Key Elements

-Internship agreement forms the important part of the Internship programme.
+Internship agreement forms an important part of the Internship programme.
 The Agreement should include:

 - An objective of the Internship programme.